jabhi7887/Road-Accident/README.md

 Integration with real-time data for live updates.
 Development of predictive models to forecast accident trends.
 Porting the dashboard to Power BI or Tableau for extended capabilities.
+🤝 Contributing
+Contributions are welcome!
+Feel free to fork this repository and submit a pull request with improvements.

+📧 Contact
+For questions or feedback, reach out at your_email@example.com or connect on LinkedIn.

+🏆 Acknowledgments
+Data source: [Add Data Source Here]
+Icons and visuals: Created with Microsoft Excel.